siefkenj/IBLODEs/book/typst/modules/module3.typ

 === When to use Phase Plots and Component Graphs

-Component graphs are almost always useful, but by their nature, they help you visualize how quantities change over time.
-When quantities are interrelated, plots in phase space help reveal the relationships.
-Additionally, phase plots should only be used when studying *autonomous* systems of differential equations.
+Component graphs are almost always useful, helping to visualize how quantities change over time, however relationships between quantities can be hard to see from component graphs.
+When quantities are interrelated, plots in _phase space_ help reveal the relationships.

-Why only use phase plots for autonomous systems?
-By definition, phase space does not include the independent variable (usually time).
+However, phase plots should only be used when studying *autonomous* systems of differential equations.
+Why?
+Because, by definition, phase space does not include the independent variable (usually time).
 For autonomous equations, you can pick any point along a solution curve to represent "time zero".
 This makes phase plots for autonomous systems easy to interpret.
 For non-autonomous systems, the exact time (i.e., whether it is time $0$ or time $1$, etc.) matters.
 But phase plots have no way to encode time information, so you end up with a plot that loses so much information, it's rarely useful.